doujiang24/lua-resty-kafka/README.md

     Specifies the maximal number of connections allowed in the connection pool for per Nginx worker.

-An optional `refresh_interval` can be specified in milliseconds.
+* `refresh_interval`

+    Specifies the time to auto refresh the metadata in milliseconds.
 Then metadata will not auto refresh if is nil.

 #### fetch_metadata